 While technically a children’s book, Wabi Sabi is the kind of subtle existential reflection adults, with our relentless aspiration for more and our chronic anxiety about imperfection, could take solace in.
 (A recurring theme this week as we unravel our relationship with imperfection.)

-Brain Pickings remains ad-free and takes hundreds of hours a month to research and write, and thousands of dollars to sustain.
-If you find any joy and value in it, please consider becoming a Member and supporting with a recurring monthly donation of your choosing, between a cup of tea and a good dinner:
+Bringing you (ad-free) Brain Pickings takes hundreds of hours each month.
+If you find any joy and stimulation here, please consider becoming a Supporting Member with a recurring monthly donation of your choosing, between a cup of tea and a good dinner: